aquarion/Lifestream/contrib/ffxiv-upload-achievement-icons/readme.md

 Then export the UI elements with `ui` and `uihd`

-## 2. Update the Achivements cache

-Run the script to update the database of achivements:

-`./ffxiv_create_achivements_db.sh`

-## 3. Update the images on the server
+## 2. Update the images on the server

 - Make sure `ffxiv_config.ini` is updated (use `ffxiv_config.example.ini` as a template)
 - Create a new python virtual env:
   - If you have direnv, the supplied config file should just work.
   - Otherwise: `python -M venv .venv` then `source .venv/bin/activate`
-  - Install the required python modules: `pip install -r requirements.pip`
+  - Install the required python modules: `poetry install`
+  - If poetry isn't installed, you may need to run `pip install poetry` first.
 - Run `python ./update_achievement_images.py`

-# Speed

-The script is very slow when running under WSL2 and SC is on a Windows drive.
-One day I should make it be able to run natively under python in Windows.
-Today is not that day.
+### Notes on Windows

+This runs a lot quicker under native Windows than it does under WSL at the expense of being more of a faff to set up.

+To make the above work, you'll need to first install the [Microsoft Build Tools for Visual Studio](https://visualstudio.microsoft.com/vs/older-downloads/) (It works with 2022).
+After that poetry should run fine as above, but you may need to install the cffi dependancy manually via `pip install "cffi (==1.17.1)"`